Positive spoof Lehmer factorizations: Introduction

-\begin{theorem} For $2 \leq r \leq 6$ an integer, \eqref{Equation: Diophantine equation} has a total of 55 solutions, 10 with odd $x_1, \dots, x_r \geq 2$, and 45 with even $x_1, \dots, x_r \geq 2$. \end{theorem}
+\begin{theorem} For $2 \leq r \leq 6$ an integer, \Cref{Equation: Diophantine equation} has a total of 76 solutions, 31 with odd $x_1, \dots, x_r \geq 3$, and 45 with even $x_1, \dots, x_r \geq 2$. \end{theorem}

 The remainder of our paper is organized as follows.
-In Section \ref{Section: Preliminary definitions}, we establish the definitions necessary to articulate our main results.
-In Section \ref{Section: Preliminary results}, we adapt a couple results from \cite{Lehmer1932}, then proceed to prove a few analytic claims which will be necessary to the development of our algorithm.
-In Section \ref{Section: Our main result}, we prove Theorems \ref{Intro Theorem 1} and \ref{Intro Theorem 2}, point out several families of spoof Lehmer factorizations which we discovered, and list the positive Lehmer factorizations that we computed but which do not lie in the aforementioned families.
-Finally, in Section \ref{Section: Future work}, we outline a few avenues for future work.
+In \Cref{Section: Preliminary definitions}, we establish the definitions necessary to articulate our main results.
+In \Cref{Section: Preliminary results}, we adapt a couple results from \cite{Lehmer1932}, then proceed to prove a few analytic claims which will be necessary to the development of our algorithm.
+In \Cref{Section: Our main result}, we prove (a slight generalization of) \Cref{Intro Theorem 1} and \Cref{Intro Theorem 2}, showcase several families of spoof Lehmer factorizations (see \Cref{Example: Powers of 2}, \Cref{Example: Powers of 2 doubled}, and \Cref{Example: difference of squares}), and list those sporadic Lehmer factorizations with 6 or fewer factors that do not lie in these families.
+Finally, in \Cref{Section: Future work}, we outline a few avenues for future work.